motla/vue-document-editor/README.md

 ## Known issues / limitations
 - **Undo / Redo**: Native undo/redo needs to be rewritten as the split mechanism modifies the HTML content at every input, so the navigator is lost.
 You have to implement it yourself by watching `content` updates and storing them in a stack, then restoring them.
 [Demo.vue](src/Demo/Demo.vue) implements this.
 Also your interactive templates need to have a custom undo/redo management if their editable fields are not synced with the `content`.
-- **Performance**: For now, large texts must be divided into multiple paragraphs and large page numbers can slow down the entire document.
+- **Performance**: For now, large texts must be divided into multiple paragraphs and large page numbers can slow down the entire document (see [Issue 14](https://github.com/motla/vue-document-editor/issues/14)).
 - **Safari print**: Safari adds print margins unless you choose a borderless paper format in the print box.
 This has to be done manually.
 I guess there is no workaround for this issue yet.
 - **Tables, images**: Image/table placement and sizing is not included.
 You can implement it specifically for your needs.
 However, table rows split fine over multiple pages.